marczz/mzlinux_pages/web/browsers.md

     ](https://wiki.debian.org/FlashPlayer)
     on Adobe SWF plugin on Debian.

     Adobe announced in 2012 it would not make newer versions of its NPAPI Flash player plugin available on Linux and would only provide security updates for Flash Player 11.2 until 2017.
-    But in 2016 they began again to provide the NAPI plugin taht can be used with Firefox.
+But in 2016 they began again to provide the NAPI plugin that can be used with Firefox.

     But only the PPAPI plugin used in peper flash on Chrome, support